joey-qytyku/OS-90-i386/docs/README.md

 Q: Which version of DOS is best?
 A: In theory, FreeDOS is the best because it has LFN support, but it has many extra packages that could cause compatibility issues.
 Do not use EMM386 or JEMMEX.
 Disabling disk caching software may also be a good idea.

+Q: Can you make a custom version of OS/90?
+A: Yes!
+Email me and I can make a special version.

 ## Pipe Dreams